k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 ### LU Population Flows - Implementation Steps

 1. Generate the LU population Broadway flows on the LU tables.
 Note that you need to use the **populationRootTable.pop.flow** for the main source LU table.
-For other LU tables generate thew default population flow.
+For other LU tables, generate the default population flow.

    #### LU Population - Optional Step: